 Graphic Design: Experience Industry will equip you with the essential skills required to fulfil a professional design brief.
 It is an “industry masterclass”, providing you with the opportunity to work on a commercial graphic design brief.

 Your tutor will share their tips and experiences from working in the world of art, design and visual communication, and will offer clear guidance to help you improve your projects.
-Following on from Graphic Design Short Course: Concept Development, this course focuses on conceptual development and ideas; you'll be encouraged to think laterally and develop work that demonstrates design skills that are both individual and distinctive.
+This course focuses on conceptual development and ideas; you'll be encouraged to think laterally and develop work that demonstrates design skills that are both individual and distinctive.

 You will experiment with photography, collage and illustration in your approach whilst also developing and practising your presentation skills.
 You’ll utilise simple drawing and rough work to generate ideas quickly and gain confidence to express them clearly.

 Computer use is optional on this course and no tuition in software is given.
 However, you will be advised about design software, and which programs would be appropriate to finalise ideas.
 Off-site field trips or research visits may also be included.